mauriciopoppe/blog/site/content/notes/backing-track-for-open-mic.md

 date: 2024-12-01 14:49:00
 ---

+I perform in open mics in my spare time.
+When I decide to perform a cover of a song, I usually play the guitar and sing.
+Therefore, I prepare a backing track without the tracks I use as background music during the performance.

-I have a couple of ways to split a song:
+I know of a couple of ways to take a song and split it into multiple tracks:

-- With Logic Pro for iPad: In the update for 2024, there's a way to split a song into tracks (bass, drums, other, vocals).
+- With Logic Pro for iPad: Since 2024 it has a way to split a song into tracks (bass, drums, other, vocals).
 This feature is called [stem splitter](https://support.apple.com/guide/logicpro-ipad/extract-vocal-instrumental-stems-stem-lpip1b60ada3/ipados).
 - With [Demucs](https://github.com/facebookresearch/demucs), which is an open-source tool capable of separating